August 19, 2025

 These outcomes show that investing in proactive, digital-first healthcare can deliver strong return on investment for employers at scale.
 Programs like Sword allow companies to unlock more value from their workforce in the form of increased performance, loyalty, and long-term retention.⁶

-Outcome-based pricing keeps providers accountable
+Pricing tied to results keeps providers accountable

 Outcome-based pricing ensures employers only pay when programs deliver real value.
 With Sword, that means: